-- 1. New Evidence includes but is not limited to: - a) Health information Example a worker sees a second doctor whose diagnosis differs from the initial diagnosis provided by the first doctor. - b) Evidence on the work-relatedness of an injury Example - the RCMP investigates a car collision scene involving an injured worker and reports that alcohol was not a factor (even though initial reports indicated that it may have been). - c) Fitness to work information Example - the worker's doctor determines that the medical rehabilitation process for the worker is taking longer than expected. - Administrative review findings that reveal previous errors or omissions Example - a legal opinion comes to light that was not available during the original decision-making process. - e) Earnings information Example a worker provides a pay cheque stub showing salary bonus information that was not initially available. - f) Various other relevant facts Example a worker provides quantitative research on an issue in the decision under appeal.
+1. New Evidence includes but is not limited to:

+a) Health information

+Example - a worker sees a second doctor whose diagnosis differs from the initial diagnosis provided by the first doctor.

+b) Evidence on the work-relatedness of an injury

+Example - the RCMP investigates a car collision scene involving an injured worker and reports that alcohol was not a factor (even though initial reports indicated that it may have been).

+c) Fitness to work information

+Example - the worker's doctor determines that the medical rehabilitation process for the worker is taking longer than expected.

+- d) Administrative review findings that reveal previous errors or omissions Example a legal opinion comes to light that was not available during the original decision-making process. - e) Earnings information f) Various other relevant facts g) Proof of employment

+Example - a worker provides a pay cheque stub showing salary bonus information that was not initially available.

+Example - a worker provides quantitative research on an issue in the decision under appeal.

+Example - an employer provides copies of an employment contract or time sheets showing a worker was not in the course of employment when the injury occurred.